-The Howard Primary School is part of The Small Schools Multi Academy Trust.
+The Howard Primary School is part of The Staffordshire Schools Multi Academy Trust.

 Directors come from the local community of the school's within the Trust, as elected parent Directors, staff Directors, community Directors and Local Authority representatives.

-To find out more about our individual Directors, as well as the other layers of governance at The Small Schools Multi Academy Trust, please click here.
+To find out more about our individual Directors, as well as the other layers of governance at The Staffordshire Schools Multi Academy Trust, please click here.

 What do Directors do?